BUS 62 W — Fundamentals of Product Management

 Kunal Punjabi is a product strategist who has led the conception, execution, go-to-market, and growth of several products, including Treat, Bills.com, and Freedom Debt Relief.
-Previously, he was senior director of product management and head of user experience at Freedom Financial Network.
+He has led AI product strategy at Palo Alto Research Center (PARC) and was senior director of product management and head of user experience at Freedom Financial Network.
 He received an MS from Georgia Tech.

 Textbooks for this course: